 Ives Trail Summary

-The Ives Trail is a 20-mile long trail shaped like a V. If you want to start at either terminus and hike the entire route, you can begin at the trailhead at Bennett’s Pond or the trailhead at Shortcut Road.
+The Ives Trail is a 20-mile long trail shaped like a V. If you want to start at either terminus and hike the entire route, you can begin at the trailhead at Bennett’s Pond or the trailhead at Sidecut Road.
 Bennett’s Pond has plenty of parking, but it fills up on nice days, so start early.
-Shortcut Road has no adequate parking, but the road is not too busy, so it is an easy drop off point.
+Sidecut Road has no adequate parking, but the road is not too busy, so it is an easy drop-off point.

 |Trail: Ives Trail||Length: 20 Miles|